 Idling reduction signs: Trucks in residential developments are prohibited from idling for longer than 20 minutes when the truck is stationary or within 150 metres of the residential development.
 Citizens may also obtain signs to ask motorists to avoid idling in certain areas.

-Littering: Under the Street Bylaw, waste can not be disposed of on any public property unless in a garbage can or waste bin.
+Littering: Under the Street Bylaw, waste cannot be disposed of on any public property unless in a garbage can or waste bin.
 If a vehicle is involved in a littering offence, the registered owner of that vehicle may be charged.
 Fines for violations range between $500 and $1,000.

-Lot grading: This bylaw ensures new buildings have a properly graded lot so water drainage flows away from the structure.
+Lot grading: This bylaw ensures new buildings have a properly graded lot, so water drainage flows away from the structure.
 For information on fines, search for the Bylaws Related to Drainage page.

 Noise: Under the Community Standards Bylaw, residents have the right to not be disturbed by noise and, therefore, have the responsibility to not make noise that disturbs others.
 Fines for violations range from $100 to $200.

-Nuisances: Nuisances escaping residential property such as light, noise and airborn matter, are regulated by the Community Standards Bylaw.
+Nuisances: Nuisances escaping residential property such as light, noise and airborne matter, are regulated by the Community Standards Bylaw.
 Whether a complaint constitutes a nuisance is determined by the court.
 Fines for violations range between $300 and $500.

 Outdoor lights: Under the Community Standards Bylaw, owners or occupiers of a premise must not allow outdoor light to shine directly into the living or sleeping areas of an adjacent residence.
 Fines for violations range between $100 and $300.

 Panhandling: The Panhandling Bylaw regulates when, where, and how panhandling can take place.
 A panhandler cannot obstruct the passage of, walk next to, or follow the person being solicited and a panhandler cannot solicit money from an occupant in a motor vehicle.